 Design Standards for Intermediate-Sized Wastewater Treatment Systems

-The draft New York State Department of Environmental Conservation (NYSDEC) Design Standards for Intermediate-Sized Wastewater Treatment Systems (Design Standards) has been prepared to provide wastewater treatment system design guidance for design professionals, treatment system owners and operators.
-It also provides regulators with guidance on the design, operation and maintenance of intermediate-sized wastewater treatment facilities.
-These intermediate-sized systems serve medium-sized facilities discharging wastewater to surface and ground waters, multi-home developments, and Publicly Owned (sewage) Treatment Works (POTWs) that discharge treated wastewater effluent to groundwater.
-Excluded are individual home septic systems and large POTWs that discharge to bodies of water.
+The 2014 New York State Department of Environmental Conservation Design Standards for Intermediate-sized Wastewater Treatment Systems (Design Standards) have been prepared to provide wastewater treatment system design professionals, treatment system owners and operators, and regulators with guidance on the design, operation and maintenance of intermediate-sized wastewater treatment facilities.
+These intermediate-sized systems serve medium sized facilities discharging to surface and ground waters, cluster housing and other multi-home developments, and POTWs that discharge to groundwater.
+Excluded are residential systems (individual home septic systems) and large Publicly Owned Treatment Works (POTWs) that discharge to surface waters.

-The principal goal of the Design Standards is to provide design criteria for building wastewater treatment systems that protect water quality of groundwater and surface water, along with the ecosystems associated with them.
-The Design Standards are also intended to aid designers in the preparation of complete project submissions and improve the efficiency of project review by regulatory agencies.
+The principal goal of the Design Standards is to provide design criteria for building wastewater treatment systems that protect the water quality of groundwater and surface water.
+The Design Standards are also intended to aid designers in the preparation of complete project submissions (map, plan and report) and improve the efficiency of project review by regulatory agencies.
 The updated Design Standards consider energy efficiency and the life cycle costs of the facilities.

-The need to update the Design Standards has been heightened by the recent development of many new technologies for the onsite treatment of wastewater.
-These developments have arisen from special needs, including the replacement of failing systems on small lots; lighter weight construction materials and lower cost sewage collection and treatment for remote or isolated locations; and special considerations for environmentally sensitive areas.
+The need to update the Design Standards has been heightened by the recent development of many new technologies for the onsite or near site treatment of wastewater.
+These developments have arisen from special needs, including the replacement of failing systems on limited sized sites, lighter weight construction materials and lower-cost sewage collection and treatment for remote or isolated locations; and special considerations for environmentally sensitive areas.